 Power is the ability to produce a given force in the shortest time possible.
 Therefore, the ability to develop strength underpins power improvement.

 As a rough guide, to develop power you typically want to be doing 4-6 sets of 3-6 repetitions.
 In contrast, to develop strength you may do 3-5 sets with repetitions ranging from 3-8 with higher weights.
+The front squat or back squat are foundational exercises for lower body strength development.

 Core strength and Injury Prevention